emmonh/arch-dotfiles/README.md

 ```

 ### Sudoers file
-Edit the sudoers file with your editor via
+Edit the sudoers file with your preferred editor with:

 ```
 # EDITOR=<editor> visudo